HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 Paint Colours: BM Collingwood and Escarpment

-There can be MANY pieces in a vignette, but for the sake of keeping things a bit more meat n’ potatoes, we’re sticking with odd numbers/lower ones like one, three and five.
-Keep in mind, these numbers are FLEXIBLE because multiple grouped items can ACT like one, for example, a stack of books is variable as you might have three books, but they ACT as one item.
+There can be MANY pieces in a vignette, but to keep things a bit more meat n’ potatoes, we’re sticking with odd numbers/lower ones like one, three, and five.
+Remember, these numbers are FLEXIBLE because multiple grouped items can ACT like one; for example, a stack of books is variable as you might have three books, but they ACT as one item.

-And please note, I rely 99.9% on after photos from my E-Design clients, who aren’t always professional photographers, but do give me the opportunity to share REAL homes with you guys and I’m grateful for them!
+Please note, I rely 99.9% on after photos from my E-Design clients, who aren’t always professional photographers but do allow me to share REAL homes with you guys, and I’m grateful for them!

-The FOUNDATION piece applies when you’re creating a vignette that has a wall space behind it.
+The FOUNDATION piece applies when creating a vignette with a wall space behind it.

 If you DON’T have any wall space behind your flat surface, you can move on to Step 2!